 It’s our core values which allow us to question a deeply ingrained cultural or social ‘rule’, and come to realise that it’s wrong; to have the strength of character to look within ourselves and accept that just because it has always been, does not mean it is right or appropriate.

-It’s this internal moral compass – our values – which can effect profound change in our personal outlook – one which better aligns with our personal values, creating a fulfilling life.
+It’s this internal moral compass – our own core values – which can effect profound change in our personal outlook – one which better aligns with our personal values, creating a fulfilling life.

-As well as being central to how we interact with others, our core values are a guiding light throughout our life, setting the bar for standards of behaviour both from others and for ourselves; staying true to those principles – and thus ourselves – is paramount to our wellbeing.
+As well as being central to how we interact with others, our core values are a guiding light throughout our life, setting the bar for high standards of behaviour both from others and for ourselves.
+Staying true to those principles – and thus ourselves – is paramount to our wellbeing.

 If we compromise the values we hold dear, we compromise our inner peace.